MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 ### Business continuity and disaster recovery

 For business continuity and disaster recovery, a certain networking setup is required.
-Specifically, to deploy and recover resources to a target environment, you need either of the following configurations:
+Specifically, to deploy and recover resources to a target environment, use one of the following configurations:

 - A networking setup with the same capabilities as the one on the source environment
 - A networking setup that has connectivity to identity and DNS services